josephcsible/InfiniteFluids/README.md

 If you don't know this name, you can use Waila to see it by turning on its "Show ID:Metadata" and "Liquids" settings.

+### When using pumps, why do infinite fluid sources run out?
+Your pumps are probably taking source blocks faster than they regenerate.
+Try using a larger source pool.
+This will allow multiple source blocks to regenerate at the same time, so they can keep up with the pumps.

 ## Development

 ### How do I compile this mod from source?